 Fast fashion is a relatively new phenomenon in the industry that causes extensive damage to the planet, exploits workers, and harms animals.
 Here’s why it’s best to steer clear when you can.

 A tragic reality check for fashion

+Fashion wasn’t always as destructive of an industry.
 Clothes shopping used to be an occasional event—something that happened a few times a year when the seasons changed or when we outgrew what we had.
-But about 20 years ago, something changed.
-Clothes became cheaper, trend cycles sped up, and shopping became a hobby.
+But about 30 years ago, something changed.
+Clothes became cheaper, trend cycles sped up, and shopping became a weekly hobby for many.
 Enter fast fashion and the global chains that now dominate our high streets and online shopping.
 But what is fast fashion?
 Why is fast fashion so bad?
 And how exactly does it impact people, the planet, and animals?

 It was all too good to be true in the oughties.
-All these stores selling cool, trendy clothing you could buy with your loose change, wear a handful of times, and then throw away.
-Suddenly everyone could afford to dress like their favourite celebrity or wear the latest trends fresh from the catwalk.
+All these stores selling cool, trendy clothing well-off people could buy without a second’s thought, wear a handful of times, and then throw away.
+Suddenly brands were promising that almost everyone could afford to dress like their favourite celebrity and wear the latest trends fresh from the catwalk.

-Then in 2013, the world had a reality check when the Rana Plaza clothing manufacturing complex in Bangladesh collapsed, killing over 1,000 workers.
-That’s when consumers really started questioning fast fashion and wondering at the true cost of those $5 t-shirts.
+But, of course, someone was paying the price.
+Then in 2013, much of the world had a reality check when the Rana Plaza clothing manufacturing complex in Bangladesh collapsed, killing over 1,000 workers.
+That’s when many consumers really started questioning fast fashion and wondering at the true cost of those $5 t-shirts.
 If you’re reading this article, you might already be aware of fast fashion’s dark side, but it’s worth exploring how the industry got to this point—and how we can help to change it.

 What is fast fashion?